tiaortega/sql-challenge/README.md

 SQL - Employee Database: A Mystery in Two Parts

 ## Background
 In this assignment I was to perform the role as a Data Engineer and Data Analyst.
 This involved  a research project on employees of the corporation, Pewlett Hackard from the 1980s and 1990s.
 I designed the tables to hold data in the CSVs.
 I imported the CSVs into a SQL database.
-Finally, I answered relative questions from the data.
+Finally, I answered relative questions from the data and created visualizations.

 ## The Beginning
 1) Created a new repository called, "sql_challenge".